lstipi/sailing-school-P1/README.md

 * __Beginner's Guide__

-Opened when clicking on the "Beginner's Guide" button, it consists of an embbeded youtube video where the basics of sailing are shown.
+Opened when clicking on the "Beginner's Guide" button, it consists of an embedded youtube video where the basics of sailing are shown.
 The video is fully responsive and the user can play the video directly from the website using the play button on the video.

 ![BegsGuide](https://i.imgur.com/km35LFv.png)